 Calvin College aims to give young people an education that is Christian and is governed by the Christian faith as reflected in the Reformed standards.
 The arts and sciences cultivate in the student value-judgments related to a thorough knowledge of facts about man's relationship to God, to himself, to his fellowman, and to the world.
-The college leads each student to offer all his talents - creative, imaginative, intellectual, and social - eagerly and earnestly in the service of God and of his fellowmen.
-Thereby they are taught to acknowledge the Lordship of Christ over all things.
+The Christian faith is the dynamic force motivating an investigation of all fields of human knowledge revealed by God in His Word and in His world.
+The student is led to offer his whole creative, imaginative, intellectual, and social enterprise eagerly and earnestly in the service of God and of his fellowman, thereby acknowledging the lordship of Christ over all things.
 Thus, the college seeks to promote in the student sound scholarship, earnest effort, and a sense of obligation to use his talents fully, in response to a divine calling.